hwxi/hwxi.github.io/TEACHING/README.md

   * Tuesday/Thursday 09:30am-10:45am
   * Tuesday/Thursday 11:00am-12:15am
   * Tuesday/Thursday 05:00pm-06:15pm
-  * Some other times in case nono of the above work out
+  * Some other times in case none of the above work out

 ### Title